Sooner or later, most of us will start obsessing about our neck.

 Let’s take a quick look at a few women widely considered to have aged gracefully: Audrey Hepburn in her UNICEF years, Helen Mirren, Meryl Streep.
 What do they have in common?
 A believably lined face, a sharp jawline, and a swanlike neck.

 So if you’re feeling a bit self conscious about your neck, you’re in good company.
-And even better, there are things you can do at home to tighten that area specifically.
+The important thing to realize is that invasive procedures are not your only option.

 NEWA is the first at-home, FDA-approved radio frequency device available today.

 NEWA is powered by EndyMed Medical’s unique 3DEEP™ professional medical technology, used by dermatologists worldwide and proven effective in tens of thousands of professional treatments.
 NEWA delivers focused RF energy deep into the dermis, stimulating the skin to naturally start producing new collagen – so you can restore your skin’s elasticity and tighten the skin in your neck.
 Just keep in mind that results are not instantaneous, and the transformation will be gradual.
 Basically, the more treatments you give yourself, the more collagen and elastin your body will learn to produce.
 To maximize your results – try to stick to the treatment protocol: 3-5 treatments per week for the first month, and then 2-3 treatments to maintain your results.